 If members of the legal profession understand that business survival depends on operating in a complex, global community, they will take the initiative to develop tolerance.
 They will learn and apply cross-cultural knowledge and skills in the workplace.
 They will also encourage the recruitment, development, retention and promotion of women and persons of color.

 People in the legal profession are taking action at the individual, organization and community levels to address diversity needs.
-Law firms and law departments are getting training, setting recruitment and retention goals and encouraging role models among other things.
+Large and small law firms and law departments are getting training, setting recruitment and retention goals and encouraging role models among other things.